Remembering When Lisa Leslie Scored 101 Points in 16 Minutes During A High School Game

 “The points I scored weren’t easy,” said Leslie, who made 37-of-56 shots and 27-of-35 from the charity stripe in just 16 minutes.
 “There were not a whole lot of layups.
 They sent all five players after me the whole game, and I tried not to pay attention to it.”

-The whole game would end up being just one half as South Torrance’s coach refused to bring his team — just 4 players since 2 fouled out guarding Leslie — out for the 2nd half.
+The whole game would end up being just one half as South Torrance’s coach refused to bring his team — just four players since two fouled out guarding Leslie — out for the second half.

-A disappointed Leslie, just 5 points away from breaking Cheryl Miller’s record of 105, asked the Torrance coach if they could take the court just long enough for her to score 3 more baskets.
+A disappointed Leslie, just four points away from breaking Cheryl Miller’s record of 105, asked the Torrance coach if they could take the court just long enough for her to score three more baskets.
 As expected, the opposing team had no interest in extending the embarrassing game for them.